codegram/markdownizer/Readme.md

 In your model, let's say, Post:

     class Post < ActiveRecord::Base
+      markdownize! :body
-      markdownize! :body # In this case we want to treat :body as markdown end
+      # In this case we want to treat :body as markdown.
+      # You can pass an options hash to the code renderer, such as:
+      #
+      #   markdownize! :body, :line_numbers => :table
+      #
+    end

 Markdownizer needs an additional field (`:rendered_body`), which you should